ngParty/Cantina/README.md

 ## Service Worker

-Polymer Starter Kit offers an optional offline experience thanks to Service Worker and the [Platinum Service Worker elements](https://github.com/PolymerElements/platinum-sw).
+Cantina offers an optional offline experience thanks to Service Worker and the [Platinum Service Worker elements](https://github.com/PolymerElements/platinum-sw).
 New to Service Worker?
 Read the following [introduction](http://www.html5rocks.com/en/tutorials/service-worker/introduction/) to understand how it works.

 Our optional offline setup should work well for relatively simple applications.
 For more complex apps, we recommend learning how Service Worker works so that you can make the most of the Platinum Service Worker element abstractions.

 ### Enable Service Worker support?

-To enable Service Worker support for Polymer Starter Kit project use these 3 steps:
+To enable Service Worker support for Cantina project use these 3 steps:

 1. Uncomment Service Worker code in index.html
   ```HTML